-The Best $1500 High-End Gaming PC Build – August 2025
+The Best $1500 High-End Gaming PC Build – January 2026

 Your Ticket to High-End Gaming!

 Do you want to build the best high-end gaming PC possible for $1,500?
 Then you’ve come to the right place!
 The build we profile here offers the best balance of CPU and GPU power you’ll find in any build on the ‘Net, along with high-end yet cost-effective parts in every other category.
-The goal: maximum frames per dollar without skimping on the stuff everyone else does, like a quality power supply and a big solid-state drive.
+The goal: maximum frames per dollar without skimping on the stuff everyone else does, like a quality power supply and a fast solid-state drive.
 The last thing you want is a hot rod engine in an old beater chassis, so we make sure your gaming PC build checks off all the boxes!

-This Month’s Build, Powered by AMD And Nvidia!
+This Month’s Build, Powered by AMD!

 But this build is about more than just a mighty CPU and GPU.
 It’s also equipped with 32GB of DDR5-6000 RAM and a 1TB PCIe Gen 4 drive.
-The system is built up in a high-airflow case from Lian Li, anchored by a Gold-rated 650W power supply, and cooled by a powerful 120mm tower cooler.
+The system is built up in a high-airflow case from Lian Li, anchored by a Gold-rated 600W power supply, and cooled by a powerful 120mm tower cooler.

 Parting Thoughts